 - All land and sea expeditions (including transfers and access to the destinations) led by their two expert naturalists.
 Daily briefings about your excursions are also included.

-- Gear for water activities, including wetsuits, kayaks, stand up paddle boards, and snorkeling equipment.
+- Gear for water activities, including wetsuits, kayaks, snorkeling equipment and stand up paddle boards to experience Ecuador from another water point of view.

 - Shuttle from any hotel in Manta or Guayaquil, to either departure port for checkin and boarding (whichever you are departing from for your northern or southern cruise).